Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 - **Telstra Cybersecurity Virtual Internship Program (Forage)**
   *July 2024*
-  Responded to a simulated DDoS attack, analyzed network logs for attack patterns, mitigated by coding a firewall rule, and conducted a postmortem report.
+  Responded to a security incident as a Cybersecurity Analyst for Telstra, by communicating with stakeholders, examining network logs for attack patterns that revealed a DDoS attack, coding a firewall rule to mitigate it, and performing digital forensics to document the incident and recommend prevention measures against future attacks.

 - **IBM Generative AI for Cybersecurity Professionals**
   *May 2024*